World IBD Day 2022: 20 years of living with Ulcerative Colitis

 I do have some good news though!

-This particular relapse made me realise that I’ve been living in denial about the impact UC has on my mental health for years.
+This particular relapse made me realise that I’ve been living in denial about the impact UC has had on my mental health for years.
 This prompted me to seek help.
 I had in depth discussions with my IBD doctors about the affect Prednisolone has on my mood, and they openly apologised to me for not acknowledging the severity of the side effects earlier in my life (particularly when I was 18).
-We agreed that next time I suffered a relapse, I could try a “new” steroid called Cortiment.
-Cortiment is engineered to target the gut only, unlike Prednisolone which affects the whole body – no nasty mental health side affects!
+We agreed that next time I suffered a relapse, I could try a different steroid called Cortiment.
+Cortiment is engineered to target the gut only, unlike Prednisolone which affects the whole body – so no nasty mental health side affects!

 They also booked me in to talk their IBD mental health specialist.
 I could be bitter and complain that “they should’ve done this earlier” because I needed this support when I was 18, but in reality their job is to treat the physical symptoms of my IBD (which they always have), and after living with the illness for 16 years I have realised that it’s as much a learning curve for my (incredible) team of doctors as it is for me.
 The impact IBD has on mental health is something that’s only starting to be addressed now, by patients their doctors and the NHS as a whole.

 Whilst I was waiting for this specialist appointment to come through, I was fortunate enough to have the funds to start visiting a private counsellor.
 This is one of the best decisions I have ever made.
 It may sound obvious, but I had no idea that simply talking about how much of a struggle it is to live with IBD (and how it will knock me down unexpectedly in the future) would help.
 I’d never learned to talk about it.
-Counselling allowed me to sit with those feelings of grief and shame and realise that telling people what’s wrong, and asking for help is key to my recovery, both physically and mentally.
+Counselling allowed me to sit with those feelings of grief and shame and realise that telling people what’s wrong and asking for help is key to my recovery, both physically and mentally.

 So, in January 2019 I had another UC relapse.
 Again, it was brutal.
 My New Years Day started at 6:30am with me trapped in the bathroom, unable to leave the toilet for 2 hours.
 I was almost retching because my abdominal pain was so bad.
 I wanted to cry (and I probably did later that day), but I made the proactive decision to get in touch with my doctors and get on a course of Cortiment steroids.
 I also told work about my symptoms and asked for some flexibility with start times and hospital appointments, and I told my (then) boyfriend that I wouldn’t be able to stay over at his place until my symptoms calmed down.
 I couldn’t control what was happening to my body, but I could control how I dealt with it.